open-spaced-repetition/fsrs4anki/README.md

 For most users, it is advisable to use one of the following two methods (Google Colab and Hugging Face) for training the parameters.
 Advanced users can explore other options mentioned here (provide link).

-However, the FSRS optimizer requires a minimum of 2000 reviews to produce accurate results.
-If you don't have enough data, you can skip this step and use the default parameters, which are already entered in the scheduler code.
+Note that the FSRS optimizer requires a minimum of 2000 reviews to produce accurate results.
+If you don't have enough data, you can skip this step and use the default parameters instead, which are already entered into the scheduler code.

 <details>
   <summary>Method 1: Training using Google Colab</summary>